Buying an Annuity

 An annuity is a financial asset.
 A person purchases an annuity from an insurance company, and the insurance company pays the annuitant the full amount of the annuity over a number of years.

 Annuities are a popular way to set aside money for retirement, especially when a person has already contributed the maximum amount to their 401(k).

-Annuities are also popular because money invested in an annuity will grow tax-deferred.
-That means when you receive payments, you’ll only be taxed on the interest earned, not on the amount you originally contributed to the annuity.
+They're also popular because money invested in an annuity will grow tax-deferred — meaning when you receive payments, you'll only be taxed on the interest earned, not on the amount you originally contributed.

 The annuity contract is written when the annuity is purchased, and it dictates the annuity terms, such as when you will receive payments and how much each payment will be.